dubsalot/elliptitron/README.md

 ## Software

-I [vscode over ssh](https://code.visualstudio.com/docs/remote/remote-overview) to the raspberry pi to develop on this project.

 The code in this respository - it's not the best, but the project is really just a learning experience for me, so I'm not going to beat myself up over it.

 - In the UI folder, you will find an Electron + React based user interface.